juexinwang/Tutorial_DahShu2024/Identify_SVGs_by_BSP-scBSP.md

 This package utilizes a granularity-based dimension-agnostic tool, single-cell big-small patch (scBSP), implementing **sparse matrix** operation and KD-tree/balltree method for distance calculation, for the identification of spatially variable genes on large-scale data.
 A corresponding Python library is available at [https://pypi.org/project/scbsp](https://pypi.org/project/scbsp/).
+The R source code is available at https://github.com/CastleLi/scBSP
+.
+The Python source code is available at https://github.com/YQ-Wang/scBSP

 # System Requirement